nasa/CTF/docs/ctf/ctf_plugin_guide.md

 # Plugin Creation
 To create a new plugin, create a directory with the `plugin-name` under `plugins/`.
 For example we can create `example_plugin` at the directory `ctf/plugins/example_plugin`.

+**Note:** Plugins must conform to a naming convention in order to be loaded by CTF.
+The module containing the plugin class must end with `_plugin` and **not** contain the word `tests` in its module path.
+If you provide unit tests for your plugin, place them in a directory named `tests` under `plugin-name`.

 In the `example_plugin` directory, we create a new .py file `example_plugin.py`. containing our plugin class, which inherits from the `Plugin` base class.
 Each plugin is required to define the following properties

 *  `name` - plugin name